eebette/bank_scrapers/README.md

 ### About

-This is a Selenium driver that logs in using provided credentials, navigates to the detail account info and scrapes account info for a member account of SMBC Prestia.
+This is a Playwright driver that logs in using provided credentials, navigates to the detail account info and scrapes account info for a member account of SMBC Prestia.

 > ❗️Driver does NOT currently support MFA